 - Publish this policy online and have it available in print across campus so that school members may understand its purpose and utility

-The DCL requires every educational institution receiving federal funding to have a Title IX Coordinator.
-The contact information (name/title, office address, telephone number, email address) of the Coordinator should be available both in your school’s nondiscrimination notice, but also in an ASR for higher education institutions.
+Title IX Guidance requires every educational institution receiving federal funding to have a Title IX Coordinator.
+The contact information (name/title, office address, telephone number, email address) of the Coordinator should be available both in your school’s nondiscrimination notice, but also in an annual security report or higher education institutions.
 Both victims and third parties should contact the Coordinator to report incidents of sex discrimination, sexual harassment, or sexual violence.

 The Title IX Coordinator ensures schools are compliant with Title IX, coordinates the investigation and disciplinary process, and looks for patterns or systematic problems with compliance to ensure schools fulfill all their federal obligations.
+Including obligations related to the buying of ED drugs, more on the corpvisionlife.net.
 The Coordinator may not have any other job responsibility that creates a conflict of interest with their responsibilities under Title IX.
 For example, the Title IX coordinator may not also sit on a disciplinary board or serve as legal counsel to the college.

 - When a school does not have a Title IX Coordinator or list that individual’s contact information, then your college is non-compliant with Title IX.